Epistimio/orion/docs/src/user/cli/status.rst

 database with the count of every type of trials related to them.
 If an experiment has at least one ``completed`` trial associated with it, the objective value of the best one will be printed as well.
-Children experiments are printed below their parent and are indicated through a different tab alignment then their parent, mainly, one tab further.
+Children experiments are printed below their parent and are indicated through a different tab alignment than their parent, mainly, one tab further.
 This continues on for grand-children, and so on and so forth.
 We provide an example output to illustrate this:

 .. code-block:: bash